Better Chicken Commitment

 For many years, Compassion in World Farming has been working hard to raise baseline welfare standards for all chickens reared for meat.
 Poor welfare should not be an option – for the chickens, for the health of our planet and for the quality of human diets!

-The Better Chicken Commitment is fundamental to this.
+The Better Chicken Commitment (BCC) is fundamental to this.

 What is the Better Chicken Commitment?